yupaulk/JOBS/README.md

 It is developed and maintained by Lida Wang at [Dajiang Liu's Group](https://dajiangliu.blog).

 ## Installation
 JOBS is hosted on GitHub, making it easy to install and update.
-Before installing, ensure that the following R packages are installed: dplyr, data.table, tidyr, R.utils, pracma, and quadprog.
+Before installing.
+The following R packages are required: dplyr, data.table, tidyr, R.utils, pracma, and quadprog.

 ### Steps to Install:
 ```r